United States Patent:

 1 – Executive Summary Parimutuel Group

-Parimutuel LLC has been in existence for six years.
+Parimutuel LLC has been in existence for ten plus years.
 Parimutuel wagering has been around since the late 1800’s.
 Our system provides risk free options to the operator, and the best odds payouts to the bettor.
 Our system addresses concerns raised by gamers, who believe they are being manipulated and defrauded by unregulated foreign corporations, illegal bookies, and unethical offshore corporations.

 Parimutuel LLC provides parimutuel style wagering on a wide range of competitive tournaments, events, contests, games, and activities, all of which have a long history of play, a large number of entrants and are regulated.